Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-85-the-reclaiming.md

 Rockefeller gave Julian a shrewd look.
 "It would, huh?
 Well, maybe you better get me in touch with this friend of yours.
 How much am I going to hate life?"

-*"Yes.* Until the masochism sets in.
+"*Yes.* Until the masochism sets in.
 It can get pretty addictive, not gonna lie."

 "Hmm.
 I’m sure my wife will thank you."